camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 // but asserts that only a single one exists tableResult.getSingleResult();

-// collects only the entries for on output column tableResult.collectEntries("result");
+// collects only the entries for an output column tableResult.collectEntries("result");

 // returns the first output entry